 Tomi Teikko: Thank you.

 Pasi Nikkanen: We are here today at Keilalahti, the Tieto headquarters and today we're going to talk about Empathic Buildings and topics related to that.
 But maybe, short introduction first, like who are you and what's the passion in your work?

 Tomi Teikko: Yes, my name is Tomi Teikko.
 I'm founder of the Empathic Building business in Tieto.
-Empathic Building is digital solution for and new steps to survive in the modern digital ways of working.
+Empathic Building is digital solution for end users to survive in the modern digital ways of working.
 That's like a sort of click.
-So anyway, it tries to be, I say tries to be, and I hope for future it will be, the new sort of interface between buildings and users.
+So in a way, it tries to be, I say tries to be, and I hope for future it will be, the user interface between buildings and end users.

 Pasi Nikkanen: All right, all right.